mlrun/mlrun/docs/change-log/index.md

 - Fix: Failed MLRun Nuclio deploy needs better error messages.
 - Fix: Second call to Slack notifier with same webhook does not add another notifier.
 Resolved by the future (not yet released) notification mechanism.
 - Fixed the Dask Worker Memory Limit Argument.
 [View in Git](https://github.com/mlrun/mlrun/pull/3123).
+- Aggregation over a fixed-window that starts at or near the epoch now functions as expected.
+[View in Git](https://github.com/mlrun/storey/pull/418).
+- Fixed model-monitoring incompatibility issue with mlrun client running v1.1.x and a server running v1.2.x.
+[View in Git](https://github.com/mlrun/mlrun/pull/3180).